Andrew-Colman/image-fetch/README.md

 used: useState, useEffect, useRef, useContext

-custom react hook: own form validation (no need to use 3rd party packages, like formik)
+custom react hook: own form (no need to use 3rd party packages, like formik)

 #### Style:
 Bootstrap 4 and own custom css